HARIHARASUDHAN121/UART-/zmodem.md

 # Kernel Flashing via Boot-Console
-This method can be done by using `Teraterm` but here we using the `software protocol`(i.e) `lrzsz` this we can done in the terminal itself.
+This method is used to transfer files and it is done by using `Teraterm` option which are build-in with that software.
+But in linux, we use `putty` which has no provision like this.
+Therefore, we use `lrzsz` in the terminal for tranfering files.
 ## STEPS for kernel flashing:
 ### Step-1: Install lrzsz
 To install lrzsz give this command